tpetchel/docs-1/docs/core/install/how-to-detect-installed-versions.md

 zone_pivot_groups: operating-systems-set-one
 ---

-# How to check that .NET is already installed
+# How to check that .NET is already installed222

 This article teaches you how to check which versions of the .NET runtime and SDK are installed on your computer.
 If you have an integrated development environment, such as Visual Studio, .NET may have already been installed.